 Since those formative years the standard of officiating, along with the level of play and the conduct of players and coaches, has improved considerably.
 With contacts both interstate and overseas, the existence of a national officiating body and information gained from visiting officials, the VGOA has a core of officials with many years’ experience.
 Three of the fifteen inaugural members are still officiating.

 In 2010 VGOA celebrated its’ 25th year of officiating with a dinner which was attended by many past members.

 Over the years VGOA officials have officiated in every Senior and Junior National Championships as well as many other interstate games and events, including the 1988 Kookaburras versus Great Britain “Test match” at Tweed Heads and the 1989 Grand Prix Challenge tourney in Adelaide.

 Several officials also have overseas experience, having worked games and tournaments in recent years in the USA, UK, Germany and New Zealand.
-VGOA is proud of the fact that is has provided all three officials to IFAF World Cup tournaments - Tony Martin was Australia’s first representative at the 2009 Junior World Cup in Canton Ohio, Paul Mercer was appointed to the 2010 Senior World Cup in Austria and David Sinclair was appointed to the 2012 Junior World Cup in Austin, Texas.
+VGOA is proud of the fact that it is currently still the only Australian officials association to provide officials to IFAF World Championship tournaments.

 From these contacts and experiences has come a more practical and commonsense approach to the enforcement of the rules with the emphasis on “preventative” rather than “punitive” officiating techniques.